hashicorp/terraform/website/source/docs/providers/cloudstack/r/ipaddress.html.markdown

 The following arguments are supported:

-* `network` - (Optional) The name of the network for which an IP address should be aquired and accociated.
+* `network` - (Optional) The name of the network for which an IP address should be acquired and associated.
 Changing this forces a new resource to be created.

-* `vpc` - (Optional) The name of the vpc for which an IP address should be aquired and accociated.
+* `vpc` - (Optional) The name of the VPC for which an IP address should be acquired and associated.
 Changing this forces a new resource to be created.

 *NOTE: Either `network` or `vpc` should have a value!*